 The introduction of TBS offers, in which sessions last only three minutes at a time, has the potential to revolutionise the use of this kind of treatment to care for people living with severe depression that has been resistant to other forms of therapy.

-Danish medical company MagVenture is the first in the US to receive FDA clearance for TBS, following a clinical study led by a partnership of three leading research hospitals in Canada, published in The Lancet.
-The break-through therapy is yet to be used in the UK.
+The breakthrough therapy is yet to be used in the UK.
 However, following a pilot study, the Institute of Mental Health University at the University of Nottingham is embarking upon a new study, which aims to strengthen the evidence for the treatment’s effectiveness.

 “We are happy and proud to be the first in the US to receive an FDA clearance for this revolutionary treatment, which is backed up by substantial scientific evidence.
 For people needing treatment this will be a huge benefit, as treatment will now take up less of their time.”